peteroupc/MailLib/docs/PeterO.DataIO.md

     public static PeterO.IByteReader ToTransform(
         this byte[] bytes);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows:  `bytes.ToTransform()` .
+Wraps a byte array into a byte reader.
+The reader will start at the beginning of the byte array.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows:  `bytes.ToTransform()` .
 If the object's class already has a ToTransform method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

- * <i>bytes</i>: Not documented yet.
+ * <i>bytes</i>: The byte array to wrap.

 <b>Returns:</b>

-An ITransform object.
+A byte reader wrapping the byte array.

 <b>Exceptions:</b>